Count Yourself Lucky

-At a time in this crisis that now seems ages ago, Masha Gessen, a New Yorker columnist whose essays I admire, wrote about why she was not a bad person for leaving New York City during a pandemic.
+At a time in this crisis that now seems ages ago, New Yorker columnist Masha Gessen wrote about why she was not a bad person for leaving New York City during a pandemic.

 Her daughter had asked if the family was going to be like “those people”—the “rich white people who leave the besieged city because they can.”
 Her mother’s justification on March 30: “If we got very ill, we wanted to be those people who were not stressing this already overtaxed city, taking up hospital beds that were needed by people who didn’t have the option of leaving.”